LoreStudio-Charles/Virtue/README.md

 With playful pets, the dogs and cats, you find a joyful song,
 Among your father's gentle cows, where all the heartstrings throng.
-And as you watch your mother’s hens, in tender sunlight sway,
+And as you watch your mother's hens, in tender sunlight sway,
-You cherish life’s simple treasures, in a soft and honest way.
+You cherish life's simple treasures, in a soft and honest way.
 #### Starting Skills
 Tend Animal, Sing, Lute,  Perception

 ### The Oppressed
 In whispers soft, they warned you clear,
-“Stay away from shadows, don’t draw near.”
+“Stay away from shadows, don't draw near.”
 Yet in the dark, you dared to play,
-And now your friend won’t fade away.
+And now your friend won't fade away.

 Haunted nights stretch long and deep,
 As waking visions pierce your sleep.
 Shadows linger, thick as day,
-With something close, it’s here to stay.
+With something close, it's here to stay.

 Fear wraps tight, a chilling shroud,
 As echoes rise from shadows loud.